darkewaffle/YAGDRSL/documentation/Overrides.md

 ```

-Good lord that was a lot to take in, no?
+That was a lot to take in, no?
 If you're still unsure of how the steps in the process connect or if you're more of a visual learner then take a look at the [Flow Diagram](https://github.com/darkewaffle/YAGDRSL/blob/main/documentation/Flow%20Diagram.md) which charts out how all the major steps in building a set fit together.